Lehks/NostraUtils/README.md

 ````
 or download the ZIP-compressed directly from GitHub using the link above.

+## Requirements

+Nostra Utils war written for the C++17 standard and uses a lot of C++17 features. **Officially, C++17 is the minimum required C++ standard.** There is is however a so-called C++14 compatibility mode, which disables or modifies some features in the library to try to enable C++14 support.
+There are still a lot of C++14 features left (like static_assert without a message or nested namespace definitions) so it is not guaranteed that the compiler actually supports those features.

+Tests for the C++14 compatibility mode were run on:
+- GCC
+    - Linux
+        - Version 7.2.0
+        - Version 6.3.1
+- Clang
+    - Linux
+        - Version 4.0.1 (with a lot of warnings because of the usage of C++1z features)

 ## Building the Project
 To build this project, CMake is required.
 See this (https://cmake.org/install/) link for an explanation on how
 to install CMake.